-If a risk requires further mitigating action in order to reduce the risk score to within a tolerable level, the risk owner needs to set a realistic target score, and develop an action plan which when implemented will reduce the risk to within the target risk score.
+If a risk requires further mitigating action in order to reduce the risk score to within a tolerable level, the risk owner needs to set a realistic target score and develop an action plan which when implemented will reduce the risk to within the target risk score.

-Step 3: Treatment and Action Planning
+Step 3 - Treatment and Action Planning

-Actions, which will help to minimise the likelihood and / or impact of the risk occurring, are identified for each 'red' or 'amber' risk.
-A risk owner should be identified for each action.
+Actions, which will help to minimise the likelihood and / or impact of the risk occurring, are identified where the risk score needs to be reduced further.
+One or more action plan owners should be identified for each action.